srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

 | Insert the thermistor (It makes sense to check the thermistor by mearing its resistance.
-It should be around VALUE)
+It should be around 100 kOhm)

 |